ssrgmbh/change-rustdesk-id/README.md

-# RustDesk Configuration Update Script
+# RustDesk ID Update Script

 This PowerShell script automates the process of updating the RustDesk ID and password and securely storing the information in Bitwarden.